Quantum Approximate Optimization Algorithm with Adaptive Bias Fields: Introduction

 Simulations on classical computers have shown some impressive results for the QAOA as applied to MaxCut \cite {crooks, lukin}.
 The authors of Ref.~\cite{lukin} produced an efficient iterative scheme that runs in time $O$(poly $p$) and that approached the known solutions with high accuracy.
 They demonstrated the superiority of QAOA over standard quantum annealing - the classical optimization effectively isolates the small gap events that plague annealers and the Quantum Adiabatic Algorithm and substantially neutralizes them, though it should be noted that modifications of quantum annealing can do this for certain special problems \cite{muthukrishnan,ozguler}

 Here we introduce a method which can greatly accelerate convergence of the QAOA, through the use of adaptive bias fields in the mixing Hamiltonian (ab-QAOA).
-Varying the ansatz operator in the VQA~\cite{grimsley,tang2021qubit} or QAOA ~\cite{hadfield,zhu2020adaptive} has been proposed before, however the ab-QAOA approach has two critical differences to earlier protocols.
+Varying the ansatz operator in the VQA~\cite{grimsley,tang2021qubit} or QAOA ~\cite{hadfield,zhu2020adaptive} has been proposed before, but the ab-QAOA approach has two critical differences to earlier protocols.
 The first is that previous modifications of the QAOA do not use all the information available at the end of a step.
 One can use the energy measurement in more than one way to guide the system toward its ground state.
 The second is that local fields are introduced in $H_M^\mathrm{ab}$ as was done previously in quantum annealing \cite {grass} and the starting state is reinitialized accordingly.
-Our method is somewhat similar to FALQON, which also uses measurements to update the operators, but the operators applied are completely different \cite{kenny1,kenny2}.
+Some methods such as FALQON~\cite{kenny1,kenny2} also use measurements to update the operators, but the operators applied are completely different.

+Mean field theory is the usual starting point for the investigation of ordered spin systems.
+It can also be very useful for certain Ising spin glass systems, the case of interest here.
+The prime example is the Parisi solution of the Sherrington-Kirkpatrick model \cite{young}.
+Hence it is natural to include elements of mean field theory in any search for a ground state.
+Thus the overall philosophy of our approach is to make a marriage between mean field theory and an iterative variational procedure.
+There are 4 reasons to suppose this will improve the QAOA.